michael-huxtable/aire-logic/README.md

 ## Difficulties

 I had previously not used Nuxt before writing this, previously I have used Vue via the Vue CLI.
-It took longer than expected learning the conventions of Nuxt and how its conventions behave.
+It took longer than expected learning the conventions of Nuxt and their behaviour.
 This also applies to Vuetify, the component library used within the project.

 ## API Backend